Seán Lemass: Early life and education

 Lemass was born at Norwood Lodge, Ballybrack, Dublin on 15 July 1899, the second of seven children born to John T. Lemass and his wife Frances (née Phelan) Lemass.
 He was baptised at Ss.
 Alphonsus and Columba Roman Catholic Church, Killiney, six days later, on 21 July 1899.
 The family operated a hatter and outfitter business and lived at the premises in Capel Street (in Dublin city centre) where Lemass grew up.
 He was of distant French Huguenot descent.
 Within the family his name soon changed to Jack and eventually, after 1916, he himself preferred to be called Seán.
-He was educated at O'Connell School, where he was described as studious (his two best subjects being history and mathematics).
+He was educated at O'Connell School, where he was described as studious.
+He won a first-class honours exhibition in mathematics in 1915.

 One of Lemass's classmates was the popular Irish comedian Jimmy O'Dea.
 Another friend during his youth was Tom Farquharson, who went on to play as a goalkeeper for Cardiff City.
 In January 1915, Lemass was persuaded to join the Irish Volunteers.
-His mature looks ensured he would be accepted although he was only fifteen-and-a-half at the time.
+His mature looks ensured he would be accepted although he was only fifteen and a half at the time.
 Lemass became a member of the A Company of the 3rd Battalion of the Dublin Brigade.
 The battalion adjutant was Éamon de Valera, future Taoiseach and President of Ireland.
 While out on a journey in the Dublin mountains during Easter 1916, Lemass and his brother Noel met two sons of Professor Eoin MacNeill.
 They informed the Lemasses of the Easter Rising that was taking place in the city.
 On Tuesday 25 April, Seán and Noel Lemass were allowed to join the Volunteer garrison at the General Post Office.
 Lemass was equipped with a shotgun and was positioned on the roof.
 He also was involved in fighting on Moore Street.
 However, by Friday the Rising had ended in failure and all involved were imprisoned.
 Lemass was held for a month in Richmond Barracks, due to his age he was released from the 1,783 that were arrested.
 Following this, Lemass's father wanted his son to continue with his studies and be called to the Irish Bar.